kbrose/vsc-python-indent/DEVELOP.md

 ## Quickstart

-1. Download node / npm
+1. Download node (preferably with `nvm` so you can easily install new versions later) and npm
 1. From the top level folder, run `npm install` to get the dependencies.
 1. Open this folder in vscode.
 1. Make your changes